Former US Sen. Jim Inhofe, defense hawk who called human-caused climate change a 'hoax,' dies at 89

 He made an emergency landing in Claremore in 1999, after his plane lost a propeller, an incident later blamed on an installation error.
 In 2006, his plane spun out of control upon landing in Tulsa; he and an aide escaped injury, though the plane was severely damaged.

-In 2010, Inhofe landed his small plane on a closed runway at a rural South Texas airport while flying himself and others to a home he owned in South Padre Island.
+In 2010, Inhofe landed his small plane on a closed runway at a rural South Texas airport while flying himself and others to South Padre Island.
 Runway workers scrambled, and Inhofe agreed to complete a remedial training program rather than face possible legal action.

 Inhofe is survived by his wife, Kay, three children and several grandchildren.
 A son, Dr. Perry Dyson Inhofe II, died in November 2013, at the age of 51, when the twin-engine aircraft he was flying crashed a few miles north of Tulsa International Airport.